Healthy Homes Assessment Newlands

 Rental Property Home Assessments Newlands

-Property rental areas that are affected through the Healthy Homes Standards in Newlands include each:
+Areas of rental properties that are impacted to Health Homes Standard.
+Healthy Homes Standard in Newlands include each:

 • Living Room